 It wasn’t that he missed home.
 Life on Mars wasn’t much different.
 In fact, that was the problem.
 He’d left with the promise of more.
-As he caught his reflection in the table he was wiping, it struck him that he was doing the exact same job he’d done back on Earth, and he wondered why he’d come at all.
+As he caught his reflection in the window he was wiping, it struck him that he was doing the exact same job he’d done back on Earth, and he wondered why he’d come at all.

 In part, the colonisation had seemed exciting to him.
 A call to adventure in a land of opportunity.
 A chance to be a part of something bigger than himself.
 A chance to grow.
 Though if he was being honest with himself (which he wasn’t inclined to be), it wasn’t the adventure that called to him, more the perception of said adventure.
 If anyone asked what he was up to, he could tell them he’d moved to Mars.
 It would define him.
 Though if he was really being honest with himself, he was running away.
 From nothing in particular.
 Just a general pressure.
 He thought Mars would give him a chance to breathe.
 A chance to be himself, free from the chains of expectation.

 He told people that Earth had become boring.
-Though in reality he had become boring; stagnant; existing on a plateau while others around him climbed to higher ground, before adulthood flooded the planes.
+Though in reality he had become boring; stagnant; existing on a plateau while others around him climbed to higher ground before adulthood flooded the planes.
 Mars offered him a ladder.
 A stairway to contentment.
 Of course, he hadn’t realised all of this at the time, but now, with a few million miles for perspective, he saw it more clearly.

 And then he was “home”; back where he’d started; the grand narrative complete.
 He wandered the city streets for a while.
-Everything was the same, but different — unchanged in all the ways that made Earth, Earth — the thick smell of gasoline; the constant hum of the reactors; the weary people.
+Everything felt the same, but different — unchanged in all the ways that made Earth, Earth — the thick smell of gasoline; the constant hum of the reactors; the weary masses shuffling by.
 But there were countless discrepancies too, things that challenged his memory, as if it were a puzzle and the pieces had been rearranged while he wasn’t looking — a new apartment block here, an old restaurant gone, a lone tree still standing — something for him to hold on to.

-He assessed his position in the galaxy once more, now that he’d been to Mars and back.
+He observed that while the evolution of humanity’s creations was constant, so was the essence of Earth: eternal, rooted in millennia of hardship.
+He felt his bonds to the place grow stronger.
+But still he was lost.
+He knew he had to begin again, only he couldn’t find the starting line.
+He assessed his position in the galaxy once more — now that he’d been to Mars and back.
 The cliché of realising that what he’d been searching for was right in front of him all along didn’t quite apply; he hadn’t found himself — though maybe he had, and was just a little disappointed with what he’d found: the same person he’d been before, incapable of change.
 Though maybe he had changed.
 He didn’t know.
 He felt the same.
 Maybe he’d changed so gradually that he hadn’t noticed… He must be different.
 Somehow.
 Mustn’t he?